Maués: Geography

-Maués is known as the "Land of Guaraná".
+Maués is located on the eastern bank of the Maués-Açu River.
+It is known as the "Land of Guaraná".
 There are sandy beaches, and Maues summer festival and Guarana festival.
 The Mundurucus and Maues Indians cultivated the guarana fruit, which is the basis for the famous Brazilian soft drink.

 Maués means "talking parrots" and it is originated from one of the Indian clans in the region.
 Maués has 22.000 inhabitants with another 20.000 natives spread along 140 river villages.
-The area's 20.000 people are distributed within 140 villages spread along the rivers.
-Maués is located on the side of Maués-Açu river and can be reached from Manaus (267 km away) by regional boat (18 hours), fast boat (7 hours) or plane (45 min.).
+The area's 20.000 people are distributed within 140 villages spread along the rivers.It can be reached from Manaus (267 km away) by regional boat (18 hours), fast boat (7 hours) or plane (45 min.).

 Maués is used as a starting point for adventure trekking including visit to the Amana waterfall, old goldmines, caves, exploration of primary jungle with Indian guides and visit to the Uraira developing reserve.